Difference Between Large Cap and Small Cap

 Large Cap vs Small Cap Infographics

-- Large capitalization companies are the companies which have market capitalization more than USD 10 billion.
-Small capitalization companies are the companies which have a market capitalization less than USD 2 billion.
+- Large capitalization companies are the companies that have a market capitalization of more than USD 10 billion.
+Small-capitalization companies are companies that have a market capitalization of less than USD 2 billion.

 - Small Capitalization stocks have the ability to give a higher return but when there is a market downfall these stocks fall higher than the Large capitalization.
 On the other hand, Large capitalization companies stocks provide mediocre returns in the bull markets but are not hit as hard when compared to large-cap stocks.

 - Large capitalization companies are big organizations and have strong balance sheets.
 They are usually strong in terms of financial strength and focus on high growth segments.
-On the other hand, Small capitalization companies financial strength is not that strong, hence are unable to invest in highly growing segments.
+On the other hand, Small-capitalization companies’ financial strength is not that strong, hence they are unable to invest in highly growing segments.

 - Information regarding these companies is readily available.
 These companies publish newsletters, annual review documents as well as media houses.
 Information on small capitalization companies may be available but not as detailed as the Large capitalization companies

 - Large capitalization companies lie on top of the market capitalization spectrum.
 Small-capitalization companies lie on the bottom of the market capitalization spectrum.